 Aaaannyyways, here’s what we did;

 Drove from Fairbanks to Teklanika, stopping at Denali (mile 30) on the way.
 This was the first time we’ve been that the summer visitor center was open, so we had to check it out.
 We hiked the short, flat, but beautiful savage river hike.
 This area is full of a small, high altitude mammal called Pika.
 We watched them dash back and forth collecting hay, and for some reason, Jackson decided to nickname his Grandpa “pika”

 Stopped at a cute little pizza place for dinner that just happened to have corn hole on its patio, and of course, had to play.
 Stayed the night at the Mount McKinley Princess Wilderness Lodge.
 We arrived just before sunset (at midnight!) and had to put our silly two-year-old to bed (which of course took a very long time, so that I couldn’t photograph the actual sunset!)

 Drove from Teklanika to Summit Lake on the Kenai Peninsula.
-We had planned to drive back to Denali State Park to do some hiking, but the toddler fell asleep on the drive and we made the decision to enjoy the rest of the day than fight the toddler (he had NOT slept well the night before).
+We had planned to drive back to Denali State Park to hike, but the toddler fell asleep on the drive and we made the decision to enjoy the rest of the day rather than fight the toddler (he had NOT slept well the night before).
 My dad and his wife (they were driving our other car) headed to Anchorage where they shopped and biked the coastal trail (he rented a bike close to the trail), while we drove past and checked out Portage Glacier and had a picnic along the road.